River board: River Boards Act 1948

-River boards were established by the River Boards Act 1948, and replaced the catchment boards that had been created following the passing of the 1930 Act.
-Although the Act proposed river board areas, the precise details were not included in the legislation, and a consultative committee was convened to resolve issues with the boundaries for the areas.
+River boards were established by the River Boards Act 1948, and replaced the catchment boards that had been created following the passing of the Land Drainage Act 1930.
+Although the River Boards Act 1948 proposed river board areas, the precise details were not included in the legislation, and a consultative committee was convened to resolve issues with the boundaries for the areas.
 This involved liaising with catchment boards, fishery boards, county councils and county boroughs.

 By 19 May 1949, the borders of 17 areas had been settled, and a draft order to create the first river board, that for the River Severn, had been deposited before Parliament.
 A total of 32 boards were eventually created, covering the whole of England and Wales, with responsibilities for land drainage, fisheries and river pollution.
 Where there were existing catchment boards, they inherited these powers, and where there were not, they took over the duties of flood prevention on main rivers from local authorities.
-The provisions of the 1930 Act ceased to apply to the new river boards.
+The provisions of the 1930 act ceased to apply to the new river boards.
 The exceptions were the River Thames Catchment Board and the Lee Conservancy Catchment Board, which did not become river boards, and still operated under the older powers.
 Each river board area had a board which was partly nominated by county councils and county borough corporations, and partly appointed by the government.

-The Act allowed that "orders defining river board areas and establishing river boards may be made at different times for different areas".
+The act allowed that "orders defining river board areas and establishing river boards may be made at different times for different areas".
 It was not until 1955 that all the boards had been established.